What does this committee do?

 Other projects include:

-467 tickets were issued to employees to attend the picnic which served grilled hamburgers and several side dishes.
-Staff Council later voted that the picnic should be held in spring, starting in 1995.
+467 tickets were issued to employees to attend the picnic, which served grilled hamburgers and several side dishes.
+Staff Council later voted that the picnic be held every spring, starting in 1995.

 The Giving Tree originally began as an outreach of Student Affairs.
 While brainstorming at a Student Affairs Retreat, Dr. John Byrd, former vice president for Student Affairs, asked for ideas that their division could implement for the University community.
 Donna Moore, Chris Jines and Pam Hopson formed the idea of a giving tree for students and/or staff in need.
 Student Affairs agreed to purchase four artificial trees to be placed around campus.